Nicki Gurr (B.Ed, B.Sc) –

 She has worked with many students and just as many breeds.
 Her strengths as an instructor are in the details.
 She has worked with Novice beginners to experienced World Team Members.
 She has helped many discover what their dogs already knew!
 Her experience training and competing with both large and small dogs has made her very well versed in the challenges presented to handlers on course.
 Nicki is a Masters Judge with the AAC and UKI.

 She began agility with her first Border Collie, Toby, in 1999 and was hooked after the first lesson!
 “I have been blessed with 8 wonderful dogs to play & train with in the past 17 years – all of them teaching me how to be a better communicator on course.
 Six have earned their ATChC (Canadian Championship title) and the new kid on the block is about to start trialling in UKI this Fall.”
 In addition to being on course as a competitor, she is also a Masters judge with the Agility Association of Canada and UKI agility.
 She has been enjoying the view from centre ring for 15 years.
-Teaching and judging are fuel for her own learning as well as others –
+Teaching and judging are fuel for her own learning as well as others – “I enjoy teaching my students as much as I enjoy running my dogs!”

 “I’ve had the privelege of studying handling skills from many, many renowned handlers over the past 17 years.
 Each one of them has contributed in some way to where I am at today in my philosophy of guiding a dog around an agility course.
 Many thanks to the following: Linda Mecklenburg, Daisy Peel, Jaakko Suoknutti, Janita Leinonen, Elina Janesniemi, Kayl McCann, Rosanne DeMascio, Susan Salo, Rachel Sanders, Jennifer Crank, Jen Pinder, Dana Pike, Stacey Peardot-Goudy, Rhonda Carter, Stephanie Spyrs, Karen Holik, Kim Collins, Greg Derrett, Laura Derrett, Guy Blanke, Terry Simons, Gerry Brown, Kathy Keats, … and probably a few others too.”